JJLindsay/webDevGame/README.md

 This is a semester long group project.

+<b>Context</b> A Biology professor approached our Web Development instructor with a request for an interactive website to allow him to conduct a study of his students using Prisoner's Dilemma.
+We broke into 6 groups consisting of 4 students each.
+One student in each group acted as the team lead.
+Each group was tasked with coming up with their solution to this problem by building the website from the ground up as they saw fit.

-Our Client: A Biology professor
+<b>Our Client:</b> A Biology professor

-Requirement: In short a Biology professor expressed a desire to have a Prionser's Dilemma website using an unspecified number of classes, each with an unspecified number of students.
+<b>Requirement:</b> In short a Biology professor expressed a desire to have a Prionser's Dilemma website using an unspecified number of classes, each with an unspecified number of students.

-<h3>Outcome:</h3>
+<b>Outcome:</b>
 We have achieved most of what was requested and we are performing some final tuning.
-We will hand everything over shortly.
+Intial impressions from our client have been very positive.
+We will hand everything over shortly after final tunings have been completed.